pavponn/watcher/README.md

 # 📁💻 Watcher: File Manager & Version Control System
 [![MIT license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/fp-ctd-itmo/hw2-pavponn/blob/master/LICENSE)

+Watcher is a file manager with integrated version control system.
+It supports most common UNIX commands that interact with file system.
+VCS provides users with git-like interface: it allows not only to store multiple file revisions, but also search, browse, merge them and many more.

-Watcher is a file manager with built-in support of version control system implemented in Haskell.
+Fully implemented in Haskell.

 ## Summary
 - Watcher is a Unix compatible file manager.